jellybeansoup/macos-netflix/README.md

 # Netflix wrapper for macOS

-A very simple—*non-working*—proof-of-concept app for a `WKWebView` based app to allow viewing Netflix outside the browser on macOS.
+A very simple proof-of-concept app for a `WKWebView` based app to allow viewing Netflix outside the browser on macOS.
 The goal is to somewhat allow a picture-in-picture style browsing and watching experience.
 There's a bunch of similar apps on the Mac App Store, but this one is mine, and the idea is to keep it pretty lightweight (no majorly additive features).

-The app works pretty well overall, but doesn't currently play actual content (though trailers work just fine, presumably this is because of DRM), which probably makes it a non-starter.
-OH WELL AT LEAST WE LEARNED SOMETHING TODAY

 ## Released under the BSD License